Evan Rachel Wood's uncanny impressions of Madonna, Alanis Morisette and Janis Joplin shock Jimmy Fallon

 Wood said that after filming the biopic, the director was surprised to learn that the actress can sing as Madonna, as she shared, "We had a karaoke wrap party and I sang Madonna and the director goes, 'Why didn't I make you sing in this movie?'"

 Wood's singing skills shouldn't be a total surprise as she starred in the Oscar and Golden Globe award-nominated musical Across the Universe in 2007 as well as 2019's Frozen II as Anna and Elsa's mother Queen Iduna.
-Wood also is one-half of cover band Evan + Zane, which she formed with Zane Carney in 2018.
+Wood also is one-half of the cover band Evan + Zane, which she formed with Zane Carney in 2018.

-Still, Fallon seemed super impressed when Wood grabbed the mic and effortlessly performed Madonna's hit "Material Girl," before belting out the Alanis Morissette classic "You Oughta Know" and finishing off with the "Queen of Rock N' Roll" Janis Joplin singing the Big Brother and the Holding Company ft.
-Joplin banger "Piece of My Heart."
+Still, Fallon seemed super-impressed when Wood grabbed the mic and effortlessly performed Madonna's hit "Material Girl," before belting out the Alanis Morissette classic "You Oughta Know" and finishing off with a spot-on impression of Janis Joplin singing "Piece of My Heart."

 The Tonight Show Starring Jimmy Fallon airs weeknights at 11:35 p.m. on NBC.